Odinaka-123/MAGEN/README.md

 MAGEN is a full-stack web application designed to provide security breach detection, alerting, and user privacy recommendations.
 The project is split into two main parts:

-- **Backend:** Node.js with Express, connected to MongoDB, provi ding RESTful APIs for authentication, breach management, alerts, and user management.
+- **Backend:** Node.js with Express, connected to MongoDB, providing RESTful APIs for authentication, breach management, alerts, and user management.
 - **Frontend:** Next.js (React) application, styled with Tailwind CSS, providing a modern dashboard and user interface for interacting with the backend services.

 ---